 jq-Inspired Json Processor

-For CSE3100 Functional Programming, I implemented a JSON processor with many (but not all) of the features of jq, an open source command line json processor.
+In this project I implemented a JSON processor with many (but not all) of the features of jq, an open source command line json processor.
 Jq itself is written in C++, while this remake uses Haskell.
-The parsing is based on this surprisingly short functional parsing library by Graham Hutton (also seen on Computerphile).
+The parsing is based on this surprisingly short functional parsing library.
 Turns out monads are useful for something.
 Usage example It also turns out that NASA provides a free API as part of its Sentry system, which tracks objects that are currently projected to impact Earth with a certain probability some time in the future....

 Screenshot of some JSON data